Grant application to the Canada Council of Arts (08 April 2021)

 Aesthetics and good design in visual arts can make resourceful eating a fun and relatable lifestyle choice.
 There are existing resources on healthy and sustainable eating, but they are typically heavy on text and scientific language.
 For example, the Canada Food Guide offers plenty of practical advice on making healthy food choices and eating habits, but is mainly text-based with little to no engaging graphics.
 This academic approach is rich in information, but feeds into the common misconception that sustainable lifestyle choices are pretentious, unaffordable, and difficult to maintain.
 “How to Eat Canadian” uses creative visual language to make sure all this useful academic research and knowledge reaches the public in an appealing and inviting way.
 The digital, aesthetic manner of presentation and communication responds to the reality that most people are attuned to receiving information in social media formats instead of reading pages of text.
 My artistic challenge is to unify disparate languages and material into one cohesive, easily comprehensible vision.
 I will have to condense dry academia and statistics into quickly digestible formats through visual arts, catered to the short attention span of digital age audiences.

-One part of “How to Eat Canadian” is a directory of businesses and organizations who provide useful services that encourage sustainable eating in their communities.
+One part of “How to Eat Canadian” is a directory of businesses and organizations who provide useful services that encourage sustainable eating in their communities, presented through short video interviews.
 I propose to start in my city with interviews of 3 Montreal-based sustainable food businesses.
 La Tablée des Chefs and Épicerie Le Détour have agreed to participate at the moment with their letters of support.
 Their experiences answer two main questions: why food autonomy and sustainability are important, and how these principles are achievable through their exemplary concrete action within the realities of the existing market.
 The interview questions will explore their origin stories, and their missions.
 It will clarify their challenges from an operational and cultural perspective, and how we can effectively use their services to acquire food skills and resources as individuals.
 I would film the interview with my video team, in the style of a day-in-the-life documentary.
 The interviews will be accessible as 1-3 minute shorts, fitting the specifications of popular media channels for wide-reaching presentation.
 The shorts will also feature on online microsites designed for each business profile, supplementing written information, infographics, and other supportive visuals.
 For example, I plan to design recipes that teach fundamental cooking techniques, using the produce baskets supplied from Second Life, a Montreal-based distributor of inventory surpluses and ‘ugly’ produce.

 The second part of my project teaches practical kitchen skills through visual art.
 I would communicate with members of the Canadian Food Policy Advisory Council, Health Canada, National Zero Waste Council, and chefs to verify globally useful kitchen practices for maximizing produce usage and shelf-life.
 I then represent them as illustrations for sharing through the website and social media.
 For instance, I can design seasonal charts for Canadian vegetables, helping people eat the freshest produce possible at their lowest cost and simultaneously repurposing production surpluses.